-Daniel Immerman Introduction to Philosophy
+Daniel Immerman Intro to Phil

-Final Paper Assignment
+Final Draft Assignment

-Instructions: this assignment is due by 4:15 PM on December 18.
-You should email your paper to me.
+Instructions: this assignment is due by noon on December 13.
+You should email your final paper to me.
 It does not count as turned in until you get an email confirming that I have received it.
-This paper should be at least 1500 words long.
+It should be at least 1500 words.
 If you have any questions about how to complete the assignment, please let me know.

-The topic of this paper is your choice and should be on something new.
+The topic of this paper is your choice (as long as it has to do with philosophy) and should be on something new.
 That is, in writing this paper you should focus on something that we have not talked about in class.
 Part of doing this will involve finding new texts to talk about.
 In particular, in at least one point in your paper you should discuss a philosophical text not assigned in this class.

 That said, if there is some subject we touched on in class that you found interesting, and want to research further, that would be fine.
-For example, it would be acceptable if you found some new texts by philosophers that talked about famine relief and discussed those.
-But it would not be ok just to talk about the paper from Singer on famine relief that we talked about in class.
+For example, it would be acceptable if you found some new texts by philosophers that talked about when it was acceptable to break the law and discussed those.
+But it would not be ok just to talk about the dialogue from Plato that we talked about in class.
 The majority (if not all) of your paper should be new things.